microsoft/artifacts-credprovider/README.md

 ## Session Token Cache Locations

 The Credential Provider will save session tokens in the following locations:

 -   Windows: `$env:UserProfile\AppData\Local\MicrosoftCredentialProvider`
 -   Linux/MAC: `$HOME/.local/share/MicrosoftCredentialProvider/`

 ## Environment Variables

-The Credential Provider accepts a set of environment variables:
+The Credential Provider accepts a set of environment variables.
+These are the only two that we recommend setting in non-triage situations.

 -   `NUGET_CREDENTIALPROVIDER_SESSIONTOKENCACHE_ENABLED`: Controls whether or not the session token is saved to disk.
 If false, the Credential Provider will prompt for auth every time.
-- `VSS_NUGET_ACCESSTOKEN`: This variable is useful for headless/unattended scenarios where you already have an auth token.
-If you set this variable the Credential Provider will skip any attempt at authentication with AAD and simply return this value to nuget, dotnet, or msbuild.
-This is useful for build scenarios and docker where you must have a precalculated Personal Access Token.
 -   `VSS_NUGET_EXTERNAL_FEED_ENDPOINTS`: Json that contains an array of service endpoints, usernames and access tokens to authenticate endpoints in nuget.config.
 Example:

 ```
  {"endpointCredentials": ["endpoint":"http://example.index.json", "username":"optional", "password":"accesstoken"]}"
 ```